Stewardship: Transforming Trinity’s Generosity

 TO MAKE YOUR PLEDGE FOR THE 2019 BUDGET YEAR, COMPLETE THE FORM BELOW.

 Thank you for considering a contribution to Trinity Episcopal Church.
-On this page you may: submit your pledge and/or a “one time” gift or a recurring gift which will repeat on a weekly or monthly schedule.
+On this page you may: submit your pledge, make a “one time” gift or select to do a recurring gift which will repeat on a weekly or monthly schedule.

 Scroll down to Online Giving for more information.
-It will ask for your credit card or checking account information.
+To donate today, it will ask for your credit card or checking account information.
 This information is securely stored.

 Complete the form below.
 Once you have submitted your pledge, refer to Step 2 on this page for payment options.